 And they’re available on Netflix or Amazon streaming!
 (Clicking on the movie title should open it for you in Netflix, if you are logged into your account, or take you to Amazon . . . this post contains Amazon affiliate links.)

-2017 Update: Some of these movies are no longer available on Netflix, but I’ve added links to find them on Amazon streaming or via DVD.
-A new addition to the Netflix library is the History Channel miniseries The Bible, and the edited to movie-length version, called Son of God.
+2023 Update: None of these movies are no longer available on Netflix, but I’ve added links to find them on Amazon streaming or via DVD.

 I think either would be a good addition to a family’s Holy Week.
 Especially episodes 8 and 9 of The Bible, which begins with Palm Sunday and ends with the crucifixion.
 Each episode is 48 minutes long.
 The depiction of Jesus’ passion is not as bloody as in The Passion of the Christ.
 The focus of the camera is mostly on Jesus’ pained reaction, or the horror of the crowd.
 At the scourging at the pillar, we see the red marks, but no ripping of flesh.
 There is dripping blood at the crowing with thorns, but we don’t see the thorns going in.
 Jesus is bloody and battered as he carries His cross, but the focus is on His strength and perseverance, and the help He receives from Simon of Cyrene and Jesus’ mother Mary.
 We see the nail, we see the hammer, but the camera cuts away before the nail is struck.
 I plan to show these two episodes to all my kids, even the little ones, over the course of the week.
 It may be too intense for sensitive kids.

-The Bible is also available on Amazon streaming to rent or buy, or as a DVD.
+The Bible is available on Amazon streaming to rent or buy, or as a DVD.
 There is also an edited movie-length version, called Son of God.